-- Step 2 Click ^Q in the upper left corner of the management console to select a region. - Step 3 On the Clusters page, locate the cluster to be deleted. - Step 4 Locate the row that contains the target cluster, and choose More > Delete. - Step 5 In the displayed dialog box, confirm the deletion.
+- Step 1 Log in to the GaussDB(DWS) management console. - Step 2 Click ^Q in the upper left corner of the management console to select a region. - Step 3 On the Clusters page, locate the cluster to be deleted. - Step 4 Locate the row that contains the target cluster, and choose More > Delete. - Step 5 In the displayed dialog box, confirm the deletion.
 You can determine whether to perform the following operations: - Create a snapshot for the cluster.